 4. Get a comparative market analysis

-Ask a real-estate agent for a free comparative market analysis (different from an appraisal), in which the agent gathers data on recently sold homes nearby in your price range.
+Ask a real-estate agent for a free comparative market analysis, in which the agent gathers data on recently sold homes nearby in your price range.
 These are your home’s “comparables,” or “comps.”

 5. Have a heart-to-heart with your agent

-If your agent pushes for a lower price than you think is justified, it’s in your interest to question and understand the reasons.
+If your agent pushes for a lower price than you think is justified, it’s in your best interests to question and understand the reasons.
 Agents do have an incentive to price a home lower in order to sell it, make a commission and move on to the next sale.

 Agents with integrity can balance their needs with yours and can explain which strategies work best in your market.
 It’s critical to find an agent you can trust.
 Collect recommendations from friends and relatives and interview several agents in your search for a trustworthy professional.